Pre-Employment Drug Screening for Truckers – Houston Personal Injury Lawyers

 The Federal Motor Carrier Safety Administration requires that trucking companies perform pre-employment background checks for every driver they hire.
 Trucking companies must investigate a potential driver’s employment history and driving record, conduct screenings for drugs and alcohol, and check for any drug or alcohol related violations in the truck driver’s background.
 The failure to perform pre-employment background checks leads to accidents and injuries that might otherwise be preventable.

 If you have been injured in a tractor trailer accident it may be difficult for you to obtain the trucking company’s records to determine whether they followed the federal law requiring pre-employment background checks on their driver.
 Trucking companies have been known to hide or destroy these records to prevent injured plaintiffs from demonstrating the trucking company’s failure to comply with the federal requirements.
-Our attorneys at the Grossman Law Offices know how to investigate the trucking company and its drivers.
+The attorneys at the Our Law Office know how to investigate the trucking company and its drivers.
 We know what reports need to be produced to verify whether the required pre-employment screening was conducted by the trucking company and if its negligence in failing to do so was a factor in your injuries.

 An Ounce of Prevention

 As the old saying goes, “an ounce of prevention is worth a pound of cure.”
-Though an old and oft used term, this statement is still nonetheless true.
+Though an old and often used term, this statement is still nonetheless true.
 In this case the “ounce of prevention” is the trucking company’s duty to perform pre-employment background and drug screening, and the “pound of cure” is compensating a motorist that has been injured as the result of an accident with a tractor trailer driver who had no business on the roads.
 The best prevention is taking the necessary steps to reduce the occurrence of an accident in the first place.

 In an effort to reduce the number of accidents involving motorists and tractor trailers, the Federal Motor Carrier Safety Administration has enacted an extensive driver screening program for the trucking industry to follow in order to keep unsafe tractor trailer drivers off the road.
 However, the program can only be effective if those responsible for hiring tractor trailer drivers – the trucking companies—actually use it.
 The FMCSA driver pre-employment screening program focuses on two key areas.
 First the trucking company must obtain an employment and driving history for the driver for the previous three years.
 Second, the trucking company must obtain the driver’s drug and alcohol violation history for the previous three years as well as conduct its own drug screening on the driver.
 Each of the steps outlined in the FMCSA’s pre-employment screening program is important in keeping dangerous and unqualified drivers off the road and minimizing the number of preventable accidents that occur each year.